JackBeNimbleBeQuick/responsiveSASS/README.md

 - _partials/\_grid:_
   - is just that
 - _partials/\_main:_
-  - is start of project / name-spaced styles for your project and can | should be replaced
+  - is start of project / name-spaced styles for your project
+    * edit to meet your needs
 - _vars/\_var:\_
   - hold the grid setup, you may want to clean this to support your color theming scheme
+    * edit to meet your needs
 - _vars/\_mixes:\_
   - some sample mix-ins are provided
+    * edit to meet your needs